polyformproject/commercial.polyformproject.org/terms.md

 ## No UCITA

 As far as the law allows, the Uniform Computer Information Transactions Act will not apply to this agreement.

-## Taxes

-The customer agrees to pay all tax on fees under this agreement, except tax on the vendor's income.

-## Tax Withholding

-If the customer is located outside the United States and local law requires the customer to withhold taxes on fees paid under this agreement:

-- The customer agrees to make the required tax withholding payments for the vendor by deducting the right amounts from payments to the vendor and paying them to the proper tax authorities.

-- The customer agrees to increase the amount of each payment made under this agreement, to offset withholding, so that the vendor receives the full amount owed.

-- The customer agrees to give the vendor relevant official tax documentation and tax receipts showing that withholding was required and that proper withholding payment was made, as soon as possible after making any withholding payment.

-## Billing Disputes

-The customer agrees to give the vendor notice of any suspected error on a bill before the deadline for payment.
-Both sides agree to assign relevant personnel to resolve any concerns about bill accuracy in good faith.
-The customer agrees to pay the undisputed part of each bill by the original deadline, and any part of the bill resolved later within seven calendar days Deadline` of resolution.

 ## Government Procurement